fwurtzer/Benchmark_Danilovskaya/README.md

 ## 3) Local installation (tested on Windows 10 and 11)

-1. Download and unzip the contents of the current [github directory](https://github.com/fwurtzer/Benchmark_Danilovskaya2) in any folder.
+1. Download and unzip the contents of the current [github directory](https://github.com/fwurtzer/Benchmark_Danilovskaya) in any folder.
 Click on `Code <>`, then `Download ZIP`.
 2. Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) with the default options for your system.
 3. Open an Anaconda Prompt console (on Windows, type `Anaconda prompt` in the bottom-left search bar; on Linux and Mac, use the terminal directly).

 From now on, write the following sequence of instructions on the console (you can copy the instructions and paste them into the console by right-clicking; press Enter after writing the instruction to execute it; press “y” to confirm when prompted) :

-4. Create a new environment called “benchmark_Danilovskaia” : `conda create -n benchmark_Danilovskaia python=3`.
+4. Create a new environment called “benchmark_Danilovskaya” : `conda create -n benchmark_Danilovskaya python=3`.
-5. Activate the environment: `conda activate benchmark_Danilovskaia`.
+5. Activate the environment: `conda activate benchmark_Danilovskaya`.
 6. Install the necessary packages (500Mb): `conda install jupyter numpy matplotlib` (press `y` + `Enter` to confirm installation).
 If a freeze occurs, close the console and repeat steps 3, 5 and 6.
 Packages already downloaded will not be re-downloaded, which will make the process smoother.
 7. Install NGSolve (300Mb): `pip install ngsolve`.
 8. Install viewing extensions on notebooks: